JorritSalverda/infinity/README.md

 infinity build
 ```

-This will run each stage in a docker container into which the current directory gets mounted, so you can build, test and release your applications in a repeatable fashion.
+This will run each stage's commands inside a docker container into which the current directory gets mounted, so you can build, test and release your applications in a repeatable fashion.

 Having a pipeline as code gives control over build time dependency to the authors of the application.